Excitor: Excitor II

 Around the end of 2002, the larger Excitor II was introduced.
 The timber-fiberglass jetboat was built by Johnson Yachts International, and used 2 x 'Seafury' jetboat drives built in Silverdale, Auckland, powered by 2 x 800 hp turbo intercooled Caterpillar engines.
 It reached speeds of up to 46 knots (approximately 85 km/h), and carried 46-54 tourists.
 It was 18 m long, 4.2 m wide and had a 1.2 m draft.

 Excitor III

 In October 2010 a faster Excitor III was introduced.
 The 12.5m Naiad rigid hull inflatable vessel carried up to 35 passengers at up to 50 knots, powered by 4 x 300 hp V8 engines.
-Built by Whangarei-based Circa Marine, and specifically designed for conditions in the Bay of Islands, the new Excitor featured straddle seats, an ultra modern low wake hull design and a retractable set of stairs built into the bow to allow her to service any beach in the Bay of Islands.
+Built by Whangārei-based Circa Marine, and specifically designed for conditions in the Bay of Islands, the new Excitor featured straddle seats, an ultra modern low wake hull design and a retractable set of stairs built into the bow to allow her to service any beach in the Bay of Islands.
 In January and March 2011, passengers were injured in incidents on the boat and Maritime New Zealand stopped the boat operating.